-Description The subjects comprise a detached bungalow and attached garage.
-Accommodation Entrance hall, lounge/dining room, kitchen, utility room, bathroom, toilet and 4 bedrooms (master bedroom with en-suite).
-Gross internal floor area (m ) 126 or thereby.
-Neighbourhood and location The property is situated within a semi rural location adjacent to similar type and quality dwellings and affording reasonably easy access to Wick town centre in which all necessary facilities are to be found.
-The property enjoys fine views over the surrounding countryside.
-Age The property is 45 years old approximately.
-Weather Damp and overcast.
+Description The subjects comprise a 2 storey semi-detached former Local Authority owned dwelling house.
+Accommodation Ground Floor: Entrance hall, kitchen/dining room and lounge.
+First Floor: Landing, bathroom and two bedrooms.
+Gross internal floor area (m2) 74 Neighbourhood and location The subjects are situated towards the edge of a development of similar type and quality dwellings, some of which have become owner occupied through Right to Buy legislation.
+Lockups were noted adjacent.
+The property is within easy distance of the limited facilities locally available within Castletown.
+Thurso is within easy car distance and contains all necessary services.
+Age The property is approximately 55 years old.
+Weather Dry and dull.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-One masonry built chimney stack has been provided together with a clay pot thereon.
+None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched, timber framed, sarked and finished on top with concrete tiles.
-Access was gained to the roof void by way of a trap hatch to the garage ceiling.
+Access was gained to the roof void by way of a ceiling hatch at first floor level.
 The roof is of traditional construction and insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of PVC manufacture.
+The rainwater fittings are of UPVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the property are of cavity block construction with predominantly rendered finishes externally and plasterboard lined internally.
+The main walls to the property are of cavity concrete block construction with rendered and stone work finishes externally and predominantly plasterboard lined internally.
 Insulation has apparently been introduced to the external wall cavity.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows to the property are predominantly of double glazed UPVC design throughout.
-The main window to the lounge is triple glazed.
+Windows to the property are of double glazed timber casement design throughout.
 The external doors are of UPVC manufacture.
-The main entrance door is triple glazed.